mebassett/ncg-convnet/README.md

 3. how to avoid being trapped in the local minima during trainin?
 4. how many layers and nodes in each layer?
 5. how we can transfer learning to different data (steerability)?

+*How are we going to achieve this?
+We aim to illustrate this phenomenon by constructing coordinate-free deep convolutional neural networks on algebras and answering the questions above.